ytakefuji/openai/README.md

 # Bard by Google
 Access to https://bard.google.com/

-1. ask to Bard about 'use google search with a search phrase command "yoshiyasu takefuji" and find who is yoshiyasu takefuji.'
+1. ask Bard about 'use google search with a search phrase command "yoshiyasu takefuji" and find who is yoshiyasu takefuji.'